Devid Naryzhnyy: 2024–2025 season

-At the 2025 Russian Figure Skating Championships Khavronina/Naryzhnyy improved their season’s best in both segments, placing 2nd in the rhythm dance, 3rd in the free dance and winning the bronze medal.
+At the 2025 Russian Figure Skating Championships Khavronina/Naryzhnyy improved their season's best in both segments, placing 2nd in the rhythm dance, 3rd in the free dance and winning the bronze medal.
 Their total score was only 0.45 points lower than that of Khudaiberdieva/Bazin who won silver.
 Khavronina/Naryzhnyy yet again received the highest base value score in both programs (with Stepanova/Bukin receiving an equal score in the free dance).

 The couple had to withdraw from the gala, however, as Naryzhnyy had aggravated his injury.
 Soon after the Nationals coach Denis Samokhin announced that Naryzhnyy needed further treatment and the couple might finish their season early.

 In January 2025 Naryzhnyy underwent knee surgery.
 “He had a damaged meniscus and a certain part of the cartilage”, Denis Samokhin explained.
 “It's not a big problem, but the damaged edge of the meniscus could affect the cartilage further - and that would be serious.
 During the surgery, they removed the damaged piece of the meniscus and cleaned the cartilage”.
 According to Samokhin, Naryzhnyy is recovering well and is expected to resume on-ice training in April 2025.

 In June 2025 Khavronina/Naryzhnyy started training under Alexander Zhulin.

+2025–2026 season

+In December 2025, Naryzhnyy underwent a second knee surgery.
+“The first procedure was a mosaic chondroplasty of the lateral femoral condyle.
+This time, it was just a chondroplasty of the patellar cartilage.
+They also cleaned up all the scar tissue from the previous operation performed on January 16”, Naryzhnyy stated.
+The pair did not compete during the 2025–26 season.

+In April 2026, he began light on-ice training after his second surgery.

+In August 2026, Khavronina and Naryzhnyy were granted neutral status by the International Skating Union.

+2026–27 season

+Khavronina and Naryzhnyy opened the season by performing at the national team’s Test Skates.
+Olympic silver medalist in ice dance at the 2022 Winter Olympics Nikita Katsalapov also began working with the duo as a coach.